-Academica Broward, LLC, an education service and support provider, provides administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting and virtual services.
-The agreement between the School and the education service and support provider calls for a fee on a per student basis.
-The agreement is with Mater Academy Central, Inc. through June 30, 2022, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2021, the School incurred \$120,825 in fees, of which approximately \$25,000 is included in accounts payable.
+Academica Broward, LLC, an educational service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting, and virtual education services.
+The agreement calls for a fee on a per student basis.

+The agreement is with Mater Academy Central, Inc., through June 30, 2022, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
+During the year ended June 30, 2021, the School incurred \$63,450 in fees related to this agreement.